speeeee/strglg2/DOCS.md

 ```
 **NOTE:** `prn` does not exist yet.

 The above example simply takes the string, `"Hello, world.\n"`, and applies `prn` to it.  `prn` takes a string and prints it.
-It may not seem so at first, but the `:` does actually have significance.  `:` is an infix operation that applies the left argument to the right argument.
+It may not seem so at first, but the `:` does actually have significance.  `:` is an infix operator that applies the left argument to the right argument.
 The left argument here is `prn`, and the right is `"Hello, world."`.
 Here is an example of addition:

 ```
 +:1 2